DyversHands/www.DyversHands.com/_pages/thelaunch.md

   - /Auspice/TheLaunch/
 the_launch_editions:
   - title: "Print and Play"
     excerpt: "The whole deck as a PDF, ready to print at home.
-Free, or pay what you want."
+Free, or name a fair price."
     btn_class: "btn--success"
     buttons:
       - url: "https://downloads.dyvershands.com/l/TheLaunch"